tanzquotient/website/docs/dev/setup.md

 To get the educational version, go to [PyCharm Student](https://www.jetbrains.com/shop/eform/students) and fill out the form using an official @ethz.ch mail address.
 After completing, you will receive an e-mail from JetBrains with a link to confirm your request.
 If all works well, you will receive another e-mail with further instructions on how to set up a JetBrains user account.

-Finally you can download PyCharm Professional Edition and activate it using your account.
+Finally you can download PyCharm Professional Edition, extract it and place it somewhere you want.
+There is no installation required.
+To start the program run <YourPyCharmFolder>/bin/pycharm.sh from the terminal.

+Activation is easiest if you download the licence-file from your JetBrains account-page.
+When asked for activation, simply drag&drop the file into the activation-key textbox.

 ### Start local server